-Interest rates are rising, and the economy remains on the brink of an inflation-driven recession, but deals can still be had when buying a new car.
+Interest rates are rising, and inflation is at record highs, but deals can still be had when buying a new car.
 Every month, the team at CarEdge pores over the latest offers from every automaker.
 The result is a one-stop resource to share the very best new car deals with you.

 Not finding what you’re looking for?
 We’ve included links to each automaker’s website.
 Check back frequently, as this living page will be updated regularly.

 Check out these other CarEdge car buying resources: